JLFernandes11/JLFernandes11/README.md

 I have recently been learning FOSS tools such as QEMU with KVM and Virt Manager (virtual machines), Syncthing, LibreOffice, Gimp, Krita, Joplin, and others.

+For the future, I plan to continue learning more about chemistry, especially related to analytical chemistry.
+Aside from chemistry-related topics, I'm looking forward to learning how to use tools like Docker, Secure Shell Protocol, and Bash Scripting.

 ![miami](https://github.com/user-attachments/assets/6cfb3bfb-9526-4181-a1f3-61614ce833c3)